Thanks for paying us a visit. We’re glad you’re here.

 If you are a native ISL or BSL user or if you have additional needs that make it difficult to submit work to us, please contact us at email@example.com to discuss how we can help.

-When we read plays we’ll consider, as part of its context, the general interest of the play in relation to the rest of our programming and how the play might develop from this draft; for this reason, it’s sensible to send us a draft that you’ve taken time to reflect on as we won’t be able to read the same play again.
+After being read by a member of our panel, every play is further considered within the department.
+We’ll consider, as part of its context, the general interest of the play in relation to the rest of our programming and how the play might develop from this draft.
+For this reason, it’s sensible to send us a draft that you’ve taken time to reflect on, as we won’t be able to read the same play again.

-If we decide not to produce your play, we will provide feedback and may point you in the direction of other opportunities either at the Abbey Theatre or elsewhere.
-Once read, we will send you a letter offering some feedback on your script.
+If we decide not to produce your play, we will send you a letter offering some feedback on your script, and may point you in the direction of other opportunities either at the Abbey Theatre or elsewhere.
 This can take us up to six months as we receive in excess of three hundred submissions a year and reply to them all.

 If you have an idea which you can’t really send us as a finished script, you can still let us know about it.
 It might be a play you want to write that you want to research, a play without words, a piece of dance theatre, an event, a happening or an interdisciplinary work that would be difficult to get a sense of in a script alone.
-The process of submitting an idea is, on purpose, short; we want to get a sense of what excites you about the project and why you need our support to achieve it, rather than asking you to fill out a lengthy application.
+It could also be a proposal for a co-production.
+The process of submitting an idea is, on purpose, short; we want to get a sense of what excites you about the project and why you need our support to achieve it.
 We will fully consider all of the material you send us to come to a decision.

 Your proposed idea should answer these questions.